 - Completion of at least three years of high school math and science; four years of each is highly recommended.

 - Submit two letters of recommendation.

-- At this time, only students who pursue a degree in Health Sciences in the Doisy College of Health Sciences are eligible for the pharmacy scholars program.
+- At this time, only students who pursue a degree in biology or health sciences are eligible for the Pharmacy Scholars program.

 Frequently Asked Questions